grapa-dev/grapa/maintainers/DEVELOPMENT/DUMP_SYSTEM_IMPLEMENTATION.md

-# GrapaDB2 Dump System Implementation
+# GrapaDBX Dump System Implementation

 ## Overview

-The GrapaDB2 dump system provides comprehensive debugging and visualization capabilities for the database file system architecture.
+The GrapaDBX dump system provides comprehensive debugging and visualization capabilities for the database file system architecture.
 It allows developers to inspect the complete tree-of-trees structure, understand data organization, and debug database operations.

 ## Vision Context

-GrapaDB2 implements a **Database File System** inspired by Microsoft's failed Longhorn/WinFS project.
+GrapaDBX implements a **Database File System** inspired by Microsoft's failed Longhorn/WinFS project.
 The dump system is essential for understanding how this unified storage system works:

 - **GROUP** = **Folders/Directories** (can contain other folders, tables, and data files)
 - **ROW/COL** = **Tables** (structured data storage like spreadsheets)